 - Bag of Bones by Stephen King – four stars – Set in the Maine territory King has made mythic, Bag of Bones recounts the plight of forty-year-old bestselling novelist Mike Noonan, who is unable to stop grieving following the sudden death of his wife Jo, and who can no longer bear to face the blank screen of his computer.

 - Then She Was Gone by Lisa Jewell – four stars – Ellie Mack was the perfect daughter.
 She was fifteen, the youngest of three.
-Was beloved by her parents, friends, and teachers.
+She was beloved by her parents, friends, and teachers.
 She and her boyfriend made a teenaged golden couple.
 She was days away from an idyllic post-exams summer vacation, with her whole life ahead of her.
 And then she was gone.

 - The Guest Book by Sarah Blake – four stars – An exquisitely written, poignant family saga that illuminates the great divide, the gulf that separates the rich and poor, black and white, Protestant and Jew.
 Spanning three generations.
 The Guest Book deftly examines the life and legacy of one unforgettable family as they navigate the evolving social and political landscape from Crockett’s Island, their family retreat off the coast of Maine.
 Blake masterfully lays bare the memories and mistakes each generation makes while coming to terms with what it means to inherit the past.